Rock the Casbah: Music video

-The music video for "Rock the Casbah" was filmed in Austin, Texas by director Don Letts on 8 and 9 June 1982.
+The music video for "Rock the Casbah" was filmed in Austin, Texas, by director Don Letts on 8 and 9 June 1982.
 It intermixes footage of the Clash (with Terry Chimes on the drums) miming a performance of the song, with a storyline depicting two characters travelling together throughout Texas.
 The video depicts a Muslim hitchhiker (played by actor Titos Menchaca) and a Hasidic Jewish limo driver (Dennis Razze) befriending each other on the road and skanking together through the streets to a Clash concert at Austin's City Coliseum.
 Throughout the video, an armadillo appears at points.
 At one point they are seen eating hamburgers in front of a Burger King restaurant.
-At another point, the Muslim character is seen drinking a beer; Letts stated that all that imagery was "about breaking taboos."
+At another point, the Muslim character is seen drinking a beer; Letts stated that all that imagery was "about breaking taboos".

 The Clash is shown miming a performance of the song in front of a pumpjack in a Texas oil field.
 For most of the video clip, guitarist Mick Jones's face is obscured by a veiled camouflage hat.
 The reason for this is that Jones was in a bad mood during the film shoot.
 Jones' face remains hidden until the final 30 seconds of the clip, when Strummer pulls the hat off at the "he thinks it's not kosher!" line.

+Topper Headon left the band because of a drug problem before the song was released at the beginning of the band's Combat Rock tour, and was replaced by Terry Chimes, who appears in the "Rock the Casbah" video.
+Headon was extensively interviewed for the Joe Strummer: The Future Is Unwritten documentary film about the late Clash frontman, which was released in 2007.
+Headon related his experiences during this period, how he became addicted to heroin and how there were problems before his dismissal.